 - Unemployment compensation

 Once you have combined all applicable income sources, you have your total income.
 Then, you will subtract tax deductions to determine your AGI.
 Common deductions are:

 - Moving expenses

 - Alimony payments

 Social Security Administration Rules: SSDI and SSI

 SSDI, or Social Security Disability Insurance, is paid by employers and employees through FICA taxes, which are mandatory tax withholdings.
 SSDI is an entitlement that workers have paid into, and if they become disabled, they are owed it in the form of monthly payments and certain health insurance coverages like Medicare.
 To qualify for SSDI payments, it doesn’t matter what your income is.
-But it does matter what your income is, including those disability benefits, when it’s time to pay taxes.
-Your SSDI benefits do become taxable if your total income as a single person exceeds $25,000, or if your total income as a couple filing jointly exceeds $32,000.
+But it does matter what your income is, including those disability benefits, when it’s time to pay taxes on disability income.
+Your SSDI benefits are taxable if your total income as a single person exceeds $25,000, or if your total income as a couple filing jointly exceeds $32,000.